How many applications are received each year?

 We do not require CCRN certification for admission.
 However, we strongly encourage certification due to the competitive nature of our admission process.

-Will I complete all of my clinical training at Duke University Medical Center?
+Will I complete all clinical training at Duke University Health System?

-No. We currently utilize numerous clinical sites located throughout the state of North Carolina.
+No. We currently utilize numerous clinical sites located throughout the state of North Carolina and Virginia.
 Students rotate through the various sites gaining valuable experiences unique to each of the individual facilities.

 Will I be required to travel to clinical sites and remain overnight?

 Yes.
-Student housing is provided for the student if the driving time to the clinical site is greater than one hour from the Duke University School of Nursing.
+A student housing option is provided for the student if the driving time to the clinical site is greater than one hour from the Duke University School of Nursing.